superninja0119/My-info/README.md

-# See you on skype or discord.
+# See you on skype or telegram.
 My telegram https://t.me/wholespace